bethanyl2224/Bethany-baking-website/README.md

 My goal of the website is achieve my own learning goals on enhancing my skills in programming and problem solving abilities.
 I hope that I can spread my passion about baking to everyone!

 * Note:
-See instruction_for_website.txt for instruction on how run the website
+See instruction_for_website.txt for instruction on how to run the website